 Our Sponsored Post and Link Policy

 Opening note: We value our time and our business, so we will not publish anything unless it is worth our while monetarily, and will not bring forth the wrath of Google.
+Almost every request expects that people are prepared to endanger their businesses and we are not.
 Therefore, we have not posted a sponsored article or link since Autumn 2018.
 Further, we will have no problem for that span to increase indefinitely.

 In short, you’d probably be better off taking your inquiries elsewhere.
 But just in case you’re still interested…